-What could be more delighgtful than delicious little French Macaroons or macarons as they are called in France?
-The actual preparation is not difficult but it is really critical to get the proportions exact and, if you’re adding flavouring or colouring – put a little less egg white in – too much liquid means that they will run when you pipe them on a tray and go too flat and biscuit like instead of with the delicious chewy centres we all love.
+What could be more delightful than delicious little French Macaroons or macarons as they are called in France?
+The actual preparation is not difficult but it is really critical to get the proportions exact and, if you’re adding flavouring or colouring – put a little less egg white in – too much liquid means that they will run when you pipe them on a tray and go too flat and biscuit-like instead of the delicious chewy centres we all love.
 This is an easy recipe for macaroons, there are other methods which involve more complicated steps than this and which the true French artisans employ to create these tasty little cakes.

 Did you know that these little petit-fours which we all associate with France were actually imported from the Italian court of Catherine de Medici?
 The names comes from the Italian word “Macarone” meaning “fine paste” in the Venetian dialect.

-125g ground almonds
+180g ground almonds

-3 large egg whites (90g)
+150g egg whites

 Colouring/flavouring of your choice

 Filling of your choice

 1. Preheat the oven to 160°C/fan140°C/gas 3 and line a baking tray (or two) with baking paper.
 Sift the ground almonds and icing sugar and ground together.